wp-plugins/updraftplus/readme.txt

 == Description ==

 UpdraftPlus simplifies backups (and restoration).
-Backup into the cloud (S3, Google Drive, FTP, and email) and restore with a single click.
+Backup into the cloud (Amazon S3, Google Drive, FTP, and email) and restore with a single click.
 Backups of files and database can have separate schedules.

 == Installation ==